ECK0320/SnowballAssociates/content/market_decision_log/calls/2025/250813_FollowUp_PWR-Underweight.md

     > The divergence between the company's steady operational growth (EBITDA) and its more volatile bottom-line outlook (EPS guidance) is revealing.
 The low-end (Bear Case) of the wide EPS range likely reflects ongoing margin pressures such as rising commodity price.
 In contrast, the high-end (Base-to-Strong Bull Cases) likely points to potential operating leverage such as a slowdown in D&A growth following its five-year elevated CAPEX.
   - *The core problem, again, is whether this growth, even if robust, can justify the current valuation.*

-The stock’s current valuation requires reassessment---*i.e.*, whether forward earnings momentum can justify the current **TTM P/E of 60.6**---under a new framework after incorporating the latest 1Q25A and 2Q25A results, which were not captured in the March call.
+The stock’s current valuation requires reassessment---*i.e.*, whether forward earnings momentum can justify the current **TTM P/E of 62.8**---under a new framework after incorporating the latest 1Q25A and 2Q25A results, which were not captured in the March call.
 Given that only does technical analysis partially justify the current price, I am initiating a **second TACTICAL UNDERWEIGHT** (or HOLD, if you have not yet established a position) until the upcoming FOMC meeting (Sep 16--17) provides more clarity on the inflation trajectory.

 ## III.
 Sidenote
 I actively adopt technical analysis when the market is heavily predicated on the sentiment, by which fundamentals become futile to validate the market value.
 I see no fundamentals-related rationale to justify a P/E of 61 for an infrastructure stock as of now.

-Based on the Elliott Wave Theory, (1) the new resistance zone for NDX screens at **25,279.5p--26,162.83p**, indicating **6.0--9.7% upside** from the current 23,839.2p; (2) for PWR, I am monitoring **$456** as a breakout trigger and **$366 ($351--378)** as key supports.
+Based on the Elliott Wave Theory, (1) the new resistance zone for NDX screens at **25,279.5p--26,162.83p**, indicating **9.3--13.1% upside** from the current 23,128.12p; (2) for PWR, I am monitoring **$456** as a breakout trigger and **$366 ($351--378)** as key supports.
 - *Theoretically* speaking, the greatest upper bound of PWR's share price is $688.73.
-    - PWR's 52W high as well as new record high is $421.68, marked two--three weeks ago.
-If PWR's stock price breaks through a projected resistance of $456.07, then it can rise as high as $549.76; the _**THEORETICAL**_ upper limit is $688.73.
+    - PWR's 52W high as well as new record high is $421.68, marked a week ago.
+If PWR's stock price breaks through a projected resistance of $456.07, then it can rise as high as $549.76; the _**THEORETICAL**_ upper limit is $688.73, which could be reached in the long run, but not in the short horizon.
-    - If the new ATH of $421.68 were its ceiling, then the stock may correct down to **$365.88 (the support range of $351.07--378.65)**---<span class = "append">theoretically, its greatest lower bound is $330.58, but I am not inclined to this scenario</span>.
+    - If the new ATH of $424.94 were its ceiling, then the current stock price ($406.13) may correct down to **$365.88 (downside of 9.9%) with the support range of $351.07--378.65**---<span class = "append">theoretically, its greatest lower bound is $330.58, but I am not inclined to this scenario.
+The current optimistic sentiment does not seem to unwind at least not until October, the earliest time to check the effect of the (expected) September cut</span>.
 It is worth noting that even the low-end ($351.07) of this support range is **still ~36% higher than my comps-based Strong Bull Case** ($258.47).

 [^1]: **PWR's past diluted EPS:** 2Q25A $1.52 | 1Q25A $0.96 | 4Q24A $2.03 | 3Q24A $1.95 | 2Q24A $1.26 (Source: FactSet, [SEC](https://investors.quantaservices.com/sec-filings/all-sec-filings/content/0001050915-25-000103/pwr-20250630.htm))